 Luna Peak - Southwest Ridge, July/August 2005

 So, here I sit at Prost!, working on my second Spaten Pils, trying to come up with something creative to say.
-Oops... here comes my third one.
-I'm sitting thinking...
-I've had a long day.
-Maybe I should have been climbing instead of working...
-DUH!!
+Oops, here comes my third one.
+I'm sitting here thinking, just starting to unwind after a long day in the office.
+Maybe I should have been climbing instead of working, eh?
 As if the life of a cube-rat was that simple.
 Ok ok, back to my report.
-Let me pry myself away from my Spaten first!!
+Let me pry myself away from my bier first!
 Hmm, where do I begin?

 We got going soon after sunrise and started hiking up-valley looking for any hints of trail leading down to Big Beaver Creek.
 We hiked for maybe 15 or 20 minutes, spotting brief glimpses through the trees of what was surely the Access Creek drainage.
 At some point we felt we'd gone far enough and turned off-trail for the short 'schwack to what we hoped was a log spanning the creek.
 The log crossing eluded us, and so we hiked up-stream along the bank, following a path of boot prints and trampled brush to a sandy beach from where we could easily ford the creek.
 Once across the creek, we dried our feet, put our boots back on and dove back into the brush.
 Keeping Access Creek within earshot (at left), we made an ascending traverse through steep, though mostly open forest to where the basin levels off somewhat.
 We then continued traversing (some annoying brush), aiming for the large talus slope on the other-side of the creek.
 A good strategy seems to be to stay in the trees, but closely paralleling the edge of the brush, looking for the narrowest patch of alder between forest and talus slope at left.
 If done right (we stayed too high on the way in), one is rewarded with a bit of a path leading to a reasonably good creek crossing and a well cairned route through talus and grass into the upper basin.

 Besides, with the water-taxi reserved for the following day and significant others expecting our timely return, we didn't really have time to simply wait it out...right?
 I certainly needn't remind myself that I'd probably have no less than 4 bars of cellular service from the false summit of Luna.
 In any event, it only seems fitting that the clouds would completely disappear by late afternoon, with the upper South Glacier and summit of Mt.
 Fury teasing us again from that one vantage point along Big Beaver Creek.
-Yea...ha ha!
-Very f'ing funny!
-I suppose Fury will have to wait till next year...ugh!
+Yea ha ha!
+Very funny!
+I suppose Fury will have to wait till next year.
+Ugh.

 Click here to view.